Toyota RAV4 Prime Charging Guide, Cost Calculator & More

 Your RAV4 Prime comes with a charger for the convenience of charging at home, but what charging stations will be compatible if you’re on the go?

 The Toyota RAV4 Prime’s charging port type is J1772.
-Other than Tesla, every electric vehicle manufacturer uses the J1772 port type.
-This means you’ll be able to use almost any public charging station you can find.
+Other than Tesla, most electric vehicle manufacturers use the J1772 port type.
+This means you’ll be able to use almost any public charging station you can find (U.S. Department of Energy).

-J1772 charging stations are everywhere, giving you the peace of mind that you’ll be able to get a quick charge while at the mall or grocery store.
+J1772 charging stations are everywhere, giving you peace of mind knowing that you’ll be able to get a quick charge while at the mall or grocery store.

-Charging stations continue to pop up throughout North America, making plugging in more accessible.
+Charging stations continue to pop up throughout the world, making plugging in more accessible.

 Level 1 vs. Level 2 Charging

-When it comes to charging cables for your car, you have two options.
+When it comes to charging cables for your RAV4, you have two options.

 A Level 1 charger is suitable for those who may not do a lot of driving and have time to charge at home overnight.
 The average time for a full charge is 12 hours using the Level 1 charger.